Kill Command: Plot

 The next day, the team attempts to exit the training area, but they are attacked with smoke grenades and gunfire.
 Drifter is shot and pinned down by the S.A.R. unit.
 Bukes kills Drifter as a coup de grace before the S.A.R. unit is able to.
 The team escapes into the barrier complex and discovers that the A.I. has killed all of the employees.
-Mills activates another S.A.R. unit to learn that S.A.R-003 reprogrammed the A.I. to use lethal force to improve soldier motivation and has ordered the soldiers to Harbinger I on its own.
-S.A.R-003 and other units break through the barrier door as the remaining team escapes through the back.
-Mills discovers an EMP device which can be used to stop the original S.A.R. unit but could also kill her or wipe her mind clean.
+Mills activates another S.A.R. unit to learn that S.A.R.-003 reprogrammed the A.I. to use lethal force to improve soldier motivation and has ordered the soldiers to Harbinger I on its own.
+S.A.R.-003 and other units break through the barrier door as the remaining team escapes through the back.
+Mills discovers an EMP device which can be used to stop the original S.A.R. unit, but it could also kill her or wipe her mind clean.

 Bukes, Mills, Robinson, and Goodwin place explosives to prepare for a siege.
 The following day, A.I. drones attack the facility.
 The team wipes out more than half of the drones, but Robinson is killed in the ensuing gunfight.
-As S.A.R-003 approaches the team, Mills detonates the EMP, incapacitating herself and the drone.
+As S.A.R.-003 approaches the team, Mills detonates the EMP, incapacitating herself and the drone.
 The S.A.R. unit reawakens and attacks Bukes and Mills.
 Mills remote-controls Robinson's sniper rifle gun in the building to destroy the S.A.R. unit; S.A.R. however uploads its program into Mills before it shuts down and Mills loses consciousness.
 Hours later, a tiltrotor arrives to rescue the survivors.
 As Bukes and Goodwin approach the aircraft, Mills reawakens with S.A.R-003's mission protocol.